University of Michigan–Flint: Employment outcomes

+Student life

-On campus housing
+On-campus housing

 In November 2004, the Board of Regents of the University of Michigan approved the request of the Flint Campus to explore the feasibility of student housing.
 After several assessments, studies, and surveys showing the probable progression of growth of the campus, student housing was approved.
-On July 16, 2007, the first-ever student dormitory, the First Street Residence Hall, opened for students.
+The first-ever student dormitory, the First Street Residence Hall, opened to students in fall 2008.

 In December 2015, Uptown Reinvestment Corporation donated the Riverfront Residence Hall, a privately owned high-rise building that houses both UM-Flint and Baker College students, to the university.
 The 16-story Residence Hall can house up to 500 students.

 Student organizations

 There are over 100 recognized student organizations and 8 Sponsored Student Organizations (SSOs).
 They are organizations for various academic departments, religions, and cultural backgrounds, as well as organizations for honors, club sports, social fraternities and sororities, service groups, and special interests.